Charleston, SC

 The sweetgrass baskets everyone loves comes from the Gullah culture.
 You can find them all over Charleston.
 We got to see them being made at a few different places.
 The picture above was taken at Boone Hall Plantation, but we also saw them at the Charleston City Market and there were some roadside stands as well.

-There’s a lot of history in Charleston.
+There’s a lot more history in Charleston than we thought there’d be.
 There are several different tours you can go on.
 If history is your thing, I would definitely suggest a tour.
 This is the Old Slave Mart.
 I’m sure you can guess what happened here.
+They’ve turned it into a museum.
+We didn’t have time to go through it but it’s on our list of things we want to do during our next visit.

 Welcome to the land of cotton.
 We saw so many huge fields of cotton while we were in this area!
 It was pretty neat to see.
-The one in the photo above was one of the smaller fields.
+The one in the photo above was one of the smaller fields, but it was the only one I got a decent picture of.

 Lets talk food.
 Guys, plan to splurge here.
 The food is ah-maze-ing.
 Amazing!
-This was one of my splurges…it’s a pimento cheese, fried green tomato, bacon, and fried egg sandwich on Texas toast.
+In the right picture you can see one of my splurges…it’s a pimento cheese, fried green tomato, bacon, and fried egg sandwich on Texas toast.
 And please notice the pickled okra next to it.
 Have you ever seen anything more southern on a plate?
-It was fantastic!
+It was fantastic and firmly one of my favorite sandwiches of all time!
+The other foodie find was a place called Charleston Burger Co.
+It’s definitely splurge worthy!
+Alex got The Killer Beehive burger…and yes, he ate it all!
+According to Alex, it tasted even better than it looked.

 The last touristy thing we did was go to the Charleston Tea Plantation where we learned all about what goes into making the tea we drink.
 It was pretty cool and…it was free.
 Seriously.
 The tour and all the samples you want…free.
 It’s definitely worth a stop.

 So, there you have it!
 Our two week stay in Charleston!
-We didn’t see even half of what there was to see!
+We didn’t see even half of what there was to see so we’ll definitely have to go back!

 See y’all down the road!